codefresh-io/docs.codefresh.io/_docs/administration/codefresh-on-prem.md

 ### Configuring an external MongoDB

 Codefresh recommends to use the Bitnami MongoDB [chart](https://github.com/bitnami/charts/tree/master/bitnami/mongodb) as a Mongo database.
+The supported version of Mongo is 3.6.x

 To configure Codefresh on-premises to use an external Mongo service one needs to provide the following values in `config.yaml`: